-You can also copy a dashboard from another group by using drag'n'drop.
-If you drop a dashboard from one group to the same group, you will duplicate it.
-It is expected to be a feature more than a nuisance.
+You can also move or copy a dashboard from another group by using drag'n'drop.
+By default, a move operation is issued.
+However, by using a modifier, you will copy the dashboard.
+Copying a dashboard from one group to the same group will result in a duplicate.